Radnen/link.js/README.md

 *	min(rank)        - returns the minimum element using a ranking function as a benchmark.
 *	none(fn)         - checks to see if all items do not satisfy the predicate ''fn''.
 *	reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
-*	sample(num, uniq)- selects num random elements.
-Uniq is true by default, if false it may reselect items.
+*	sample(num)      - randomly selects 'num' elements, without repeats.
-	*	random(num, uniq)
+*	random(num)      - randomly selects 'num' elements, with repeats.
 *	sort(fn)         - sorts the resulting list with given function, or uses JS default.
 *	toArray()        - returns an array.
 *	update(prop, v)  - changes the property value in the object to the value, best used with where.